 It's certainly not the shiniest MMO in the world despite the revamp, but hanging onto this many players shows it's doing something right.
 The big change introduced in Runescape 3 that made it appear a lot more modern was the ability to see much further – in Runescape 2 the horizon quickly gave way to fog.
 Not so now.

-You can download the game or run it in your browser using Java, making it much more convenient than most other online role-players of this epic scale.
+You can download the game for free or run it in your browser using Java, making it much more convenient than most other online role-players of this epic scale.

-If you're into third-person co-operative shooters, Warfarme is one of the best free games out there.
+If you're into third-person co-operative shooters, is one of the best free games out there.
 After joining one of three factions: Tenno, Grineer or Corpos, your soldier is decked out in a Crysis-styled exosuit and equipped with guns or melee weapons.
-Better looking than your average free-to-play shooter, much fun can be had in Warframe's player-vs-enemy raids — so much so that some gamers see it as, "The Destiny that never was".
-High praise indeed.

-Gods from around the world get together to battle it out in a Dota/MOBA inspired clash of divine vengeance in this effort.
-Despite Smite's obvious inspirations, it comes from the same developer that made FPS smash Tribes Ascend – a completely different beast.
+Gods from around the world get together to battle it out in a free Dota/MOBA inspired clash of divine vengeance in this effort.
+Despite obvious inspirations, it comes from the same developer that made FPS smash Tribes Ascend – a completely different beast.

 The camera is behind the characters this time, making for a more direct connection to the action than simply guiding your lord around with a mouse, but the premise will be either familiar if you've played its inspirations, or a way to get the feel for the style if you haven't.
 Gods include Zeus, Thor, Kali, Artemis and...
 Cupid?
 Well, at least he has his own bow…

-19. Lord of the Rings Online
+18. Lord of the Rings Online

-Many MMOs are being launched or relaunched as free-to-play at the moment, but Lord of the Rings Online is one of the titles that most warrants a second look.
+Many MMOs are being launched or relaunched as free-to-play at the moment, but is one of the titles that most warrants a second look.
 Not only is it an excellent game in its own right, it's one of the more mature MMOs out there.